ibnuhalimm/c-single-level-dir/README.md

-Memory Best Fit
+Single Level Directory
 -----------------------

-This is c program to learning about contigous memory allocation techniques (best fit) .
+This is c program to learning about simulate file organization techniques.

 ## Related Repositories